 For example, consider your knees and hips as your run.
 They flex and extend thousands of times throughout a long run.
 The muscles have to absorb two to three times your body weight each time you land.
 There is also very little rest between strides.
 It goes without saying, your muscles, ligaments and tendons are bound to experience micro trauma causing injury.

-The result of repetitive strain injuries is scar tissue/adhesions.
-Scar tissue/adhesions can also be a result from acute injuries (muscle strains, ligament sprains) and constant pressure/tension injuries (constant muscle tension from poor posture).
-Scar tissue results in restricted range of motion, a reduction in circulation, increase in muscle tension, friction and it may even affect nerve function all of which can affect your performance.
+The result of repetitive strain injuries is the development of densifications.
+Densifications can also be a result from acute injuries (muscle strains, ligament sprains) and constant pressure/tension injuries (constant muscle tension from poor posture).
+Areas of densifications results in restricted range of motion, a reduction in circulation, increase in muscle tension, friction and it may even affect nerve function all of which can affect your performance.

-If scar tissue/adhesions are not addressed this can result in a cumulative injury cycle where injury causes further irritation causing further injury.
-To break the cycle the scar tissue/adhesions need to be addressed.
-An chronic injury that keeps coming back after a lay off or doesn’t appear to be improving even after running and joint biomechanics have been taken care of may have adhesions that need to be addressed.
+If not addressed this can result in a cumulative injury cycle where injury causes further irritation causing further injury.
+To break the cycle these densifications need to be addressed.
+Any chronic injury that keeps coming back after a lay off or doesn’t appear to be improving even after running and joint biomechanics have been taken care of may have densifications that need to be addressed.
 The technique that I find has the most success for my runners and many of my other patients is Active Release Techniques (ART®).

 What is Active Release Techniques?